African football legend criticises Ademola Lookman over Atletico Madrid move

 Gaye argued that the Super Eagles star deserves a move to Europe’s elite clubs such as Barcelona, Juventus, or Real Madrid.

-According to Super Sports, Atletico Madrid have little to offer the 2023 AFCON runner-up, adding that the move suggests a lack of ambition from the Nigerian international.
+He says Atletico Madrid has little to offer the 2023 AFCON runner-up, adding that the move suggests a lack of ambition from the Nigerian international.
 Gaye said:

 “When you join a club, it’s all about winning in Europe, not just finishing in the middle of the table every year.